SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Python

+- [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
+Everything runs inside the browser with no server support.
 - [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and any LLM
 - [hpcaitech/ColossalAI](https://github.com/hpcaitech/ColossalAI) - Making large AI models cheaper, faster and more accessible
 - [nsarrazin/serge](https://github.com/nsarrazin/serge) - A web interface for chatting with Alpaca through llama.cpp.
 Fully dockerized, with an easy to use API.